karmada-io/karmada/docs/working-with-flux.md

 ## Start up Flux

-In Karmada control plane, you need to install Flux crds but do not need controllers to reconcile them.
+In the Karmada Control Plane, you need to install Flux CRDs but do not need controllers to reconcile them.
 They are treated as resource templates, not specific resource instances.
-Based on work API [here](https://github.com/kubernetes-sigs/work-api), they will be encapsulated as a work object deliverd to member clusters and reconciled by Flux controllers in member clusters finally.
+Based on the work API [here](https://github.com/kubernetes-sigs/work-api), they will be encapsulated as a work object delivered to member clusters and reconciled by Flux controllers in member clusters, finally.

 ```sh
 kubectl apply -k github.com/fluxcd/flux2/manifests/crds?ref=main --kubeconfig ~/.kube/karmada.config